LakshmiUmaG/openpublishing-test/openpublishing/test/abtesting/users-manual-content.md

 	- Open stage site and preview the result.

 6. Merge your Variant A and Variant B to Live branch
-	- Once you’ve confirmed that the A and B variants are available on the staging server, merge your Variant A and Variant B files to the **Live** branch for publication to the production site.
+	- Once you've confirmed that the A and B variants are available on the staging server, merge your Variant A and Variant B files to the **Live** branch for publication to the production site.

 ####Part II: Create an Experiment on A/B Testing Configuration Portal.